 The Barrett M99 rifle was first introduced in 1999 and is the latest development of the Barrett Firearms Co.
-The Barrett M99 rifle is also dubbed as “Big Shot”.
-The Barrett company is well-known for its production of .50 caliber rifles, especially semi-automatic Barrett M82A1 and bolt-action Barrett M95.
+The Barrett M99 rifle is also dubbed as “Big Shot.”
+The Barrett company is well-known for producing .50 caliber rifles, especially semi-automatic Barrett M82A1 and bolt-action Barrett M95.
 The rifle was also a weapon of choice for famous American sniper Chris Kyle.

-Being externally similar to the earlier Barrett M95 rifle (less magazine), the Barrett M99, in fact, differs from it in many aspects.
-First, it is a single-shot weapon, and after each shot, a fresh cartridge must be manually loaded into the receiver opening (spent case is ejected automatically when the bolt is opened).
+Being externally similar to the earlier Barrett M95 rifle (less magazine), the Barrett M99 differs in many aspects.
+First, it is a single-shot weapon.
+After each shot, a fresh cartridge must be manually loaded into the receiver opening (the spent case is ejected automatically when the bolt is opened).
 Second, the bolt has multiple lugs instead of three lugs on the M95 bolt.
-Third, the one-piece receiver is made from aluminum alloy, instead of the two-part stamped steel receivers on Barrett M82 and M95.
+Third, the one-piece receiver is made from aluminum alloy instead of the two-part stamped steel receivers on Barrett M82 and M95.

 The heavy fluted barrels are equipped with large and effective muzzle brakes.
-M99 rifles have no open sights installed by default, and an M1913 Picatinny (modified Weaver) rail is formed as an integral part of the receiver, allowing for a wide variety of sighting devices to be easily installed.
+M99 rifles have no open sights installed by default.
+An M1913 Picatinny (modified Weaver) rail is formed as an integral part of the receiver, allowing for a wide variety of sighting devices to be easily installed.

 The Barrett Model M99 and Barrett Model M99-1 feature a hard-core construction, 7000 series aluminum alloy extrusion, match-quality trigger design, heat-treated steel M1913 rail, match grade barrel, and S-7 tool steel bolt.
-It has three quick assembly pins, allowing it to be assembled or disassembled without the use of tools.
+It has three quick assembly pins, allowing it to be assembled or disassembled without using tools.

 To make the rifle very reliable and easy to maintain, the Barrett Model 99 has just three moving parts: the extractor, ejector, and firing pin assembly.

-Barrett M99 rifles are equipped with the detachable folding bipod with adjustable legs.
-The trigger group along with the pistol handle is attached to the receiver by the simple push-pins and could be quickly detached for cleaning and maintenance.
+Barrett M99 rifles are equipped with a detachable folding bipod with adjustable legs.
+The trigger group and the pistol handle are attached to the receiver by the simple push-pins and could be quickly detached for cleaning and maintenance.

 The Barrett Model 99 precision rifle comes in several caliber variations.
 The .416 Barrett is, in theory, more accurate than the .50 BMG because the round is of higher velocity and lower caliber (making it more aerodynamic).
 However, the drag-to-weight ratios of the respective bullets give the .50 BMG an advantage at ultra-long ranges.
 The .416 Barrett model is available with a 32″ barrel.
 The .50 BMG model is available with a 29″ or 32″ barrel.
 MSRP ranges from $3,800 to $4500 for field-stripped rifle.

-It is often described as a rugged, reliable, and uncomplicated weapon with its brilliantly simple design, hard-core construction, and surprisingly few moving parts, the Barrett Model 99 offers match-winning accuracy and dependable reliability, time and time again.
+It is often described as a rugged, reliable, uncomplicated weapon with its brilliantly simple design, hard-core construction, and surprisingly few moving parts; the Barrett Model 99 offers match-winning accuracy and dependable reliability, time and time again.
 It is in use in a dozen countries.

 |Barrett M99||Barrett M99-1|